po5/harukaze-oss/README.md

 ## Running
 Once everything is setup and configured, simply run `node .` in the same directory as the project, and it should be running!

+For production deployments, you'll probably want to run Harukaze through something like pm2.

 ## Code Style
 See `CODESTYLE.md`.